Adityacheeze/devTinder-backend/ReadMe.md

   - Adding Schema level pre() method
   - Adding enums in gender in user schema
   - Adding enums in status in connectionRequest Schema
+  - Using Logical Query Operator `{ $or, $and, $not, $nor }` in find() method to check for multiple conditions simultaneously
+  - Adding Index in connectionRequest Schema to optimize search query performance

 ### enums in Schema
   - If we want to restrict the value of a field in the schema to a certain values we can use `enums` like this ->